It’s one of Australia’s most popular destinations, and one look at all the best things to do in Byron Bay will have you keen as to visit!

 But the market isn’t just a place to buy and sell – it’s also a community where you can regularly find live music, and people chatting, exchanging recipes, and trying to find a way to improve the lives of everyone they can.

-Visiting the Market is definitely of the best things to do around Byron Bay.
+Visiting the Market is definitely of the top things to do when visiting Byron Bay.

-The wildlife and marine life in Australia is quite famous for its diversity and uniqueness.
+The wildlife in Australia is quite famous for its diversity and uniqueness.

 And with the vastness of the ocean, along with modern technology, witnessing the magnificence of the sea creatures has never been easier or more fun.

-Whale watching is one of the top things to do in Byron Bay, not only because it’s fun, but also very educational.
+Whale watching is one of the top Byron Bay attractions, not only because it’s fun, but also very educational.

 Seeing these magnificent beasts surface is amazing, and they’re nearly always accompanied by some of the sea’s most fascinating creatures – dolphins and sea turtles.

-Whale watching tours give the unique opportunity to see a diverse range of marine life in their natural habitat, while simultaneously educating about the whales, dolphins, turtles, and any other species that you might encounter on your tour.
+Joining a whale watching tour gives the unique opportunity to see a diverse range of marine life in their natural habitat, while simultaneously educating about the whales, dolphins, turtles, and any other species that you might encounter on your tour.

 The famous humpback whales are practically guaranteed to make an appearance, during the migration season from June to September.